Sharktheone/sharkedule/README.md

 Currently, I have not much time, as you may, could see from the previous commits I've done.
 So I mostly only have time for very little commits.

+> **Note**
+> Currently nothing works, because of the update from Mantine and the API changes (users, workspaces, etc.).
+I'm working on it.

 ## Features and Roadmap

 - [ ] Workspaces